 Recycled cotton is made from leftover cotton from textile production or recycled garments that have been ripped apart.
 By recycling cotton, you take advantage of reusing already produced raw material.

-BCI cotton The Better Cotton Initiative (BCI) is a global non-profit organization that supports the rapid change of cotton production.
-BCI exists to make global cotton production better for the people who produce it, better for the environment it grows in and better for the sector’s future.
-BCI aims to transform cotton production worldwide by developing Better Cotton as a sustainable mainstream commodity.
+BC cotton The Better Cotton (BC) is a global non-profit organization that supports the rapid change of cotton production.
+BC exists to make global cotton production better for the people who produce it, better for the environment it grows in and better for the sector’s future.
+BC aims to transform cotton production worldwide by developing Better Cotton as a sustainable mainstream commodity.

 Better Cotton is sourced via a system of mass balance which means it is mixed with conventional cotton in the standard supply chain of cotton.
 This does not require segregation of Better Cotton in the supply chain has been a key factor to be able to increase the supply of Better Cotton over recent years.
 By using this method, Better Cotton is not traceable from fibre to a garment.
 It is a production method changing conventional practices to the better.
 Similar to the way of purchasing green energy.